- Publications and resources

 Date of publication:

-The checks are being conducted by the Civil Aviation Safety Authority to make sure instrument procedure flight paths at the aerodromes continue to be safe.
+The checks are being conducted by the Civil Aviation Safety Authority to make sure instrument procedure flight paths at the aerodromes operate safely.

-Queensland aerodromes being checked between 31 July and 4 August 2016 are:
+Queensland aerodromes being checked between 6 to 12 April 2019 are:

 A twin-engine Cessna Conquest aircraft will be used to carry out the safety checks within an area up to 35 kilometres from the aerodromes.